Nintails-TF/ncr-agile-wombo/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to ncr-agile-wombo

 ## Introduction
-Thank you for considering contributing to [Project Name].
+Thank you for considering contributing to ncr-agile-wombo.
 This document outlines the process for contributions.

 ## How to Contribute
 - Clone the repository.
 Branches should be [dev, FE/, BE/, API/] in order to be recognised by the workflow automation.
 E.g.: FE/login-page or BE/updating-databse.